rolling-scopes-school/js-fe-course-en/tasks/eCommerce-Application/Sprints/Sprint2/RSS-ECOMM-2_02.md

 #### Acceptance Criteria ✅

 - Clear error messages are shown next to the corresponding input field when validation fails.
+- The first error messages should be visible after an input will get out of focus ([blur](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/blur)).
 - Error messages are descriptive, explaining the specific validation issue.
 - Error messages follow the specified display rules for a consistent and user-friendly experience.
 - Error messages disappear when the user corrects the invalid input.